 When you add remote team members to the mix, you will see that such a knowledge base is even more valuable for them.
 They don’t have a person sitting at a desk nearby to ask them how to do something.
 But, they have an internal blog where they can quickly search for the info they need.

 As we mentioned above, one of the ways to bring people to your internal blog is to place all relevant information in there.
 Another is to encourage them to use it is by letting them know that you appreciate their opinion.
 So, feel free to ask everyone a question, or invite them to participate in a discussion in your internal blog.

 To be able to create a bond between all team members, the ones in the office and the ones who are working remotely, it’s crucial that they are all involved.
 By expressing themselves, they will get to know each other better and make mutual collaboration much easier.

 5. Have some fun blogging categories where everyone will love contribute

 For example, create “View from your office window” where everyone will share pictures with the things they see through the window; or “The highlight of the week” category where you can describe an event or some other thing that made the biggest impression on them that week.
 And anything else that pops into your mind.
 Just make sure that it is something where everyone will be willing to join.

-Such activities are not closely related to work, but they are crucial for team building and creating the sense of community that you wish to have in your company.
-The team who is good at laughing together is even better in working together, no matter where they physically are.
+Such activities are not closely related to work, but they are crucial for team building and creating a sense of community that you wish to have in your company.
+The team who is good at laughing together is even better at working together, no matter where they physically are.